 History:-

 A herb of ancient repute, believed to encourage longevity, courage and strength.
-The Romans valued it for it’s digestive properties and the Greeks believed it to be a slimming herb.
+The Romans valued it for its digestive properties and the Greeks believed it to be a slimming herb.

 The word “fennel” comes from Middle English (fenel or fenyl) Which in turn came from Old English (fenol) and that was derived from the latin (feniculum or foeniculum) the diminutive of (fenum or faenum) meaning simply “hay”.